 Connecting a country by rail is only the tip of the iceberg when it comes to Class 1 railway service.
 CN is vital to the North American economy as it moves about $250 billion worth of goods every year, but it couldn’t do that without the help of companies such as Cando Rail Services.

 “Partnering with rail service suppliers like Cando and working together to improve the supply chain is about bringing a solution to the table that creates value for our customers so that they compete more effectively in their markets,” says Fiona Murray, Vice President, Industrial Products at CN.

-> Murray recently joined Cando Vice President Lee Jebb in Ottawa to make a presentation to representatives from Transport Canada.
+Murray recently joined Cando representatives in Ottawa to make a presentation to Transport Canada.
 Organized by the Railway Association of Canada in May 2017, the workshop-style presentation gave an insider’s look at the railway industry and how rail companies and their clients cooperate to help make the whole supply chain more efficient.
-To drive the point home, Murray and Jebb were joined by a representative of West Fraser, and the three companies showcased how they worked together to move timber through West Fraser’s facility in Hinton, Alberta.
+To drive the point home, Murray and Cando team members were joined by a representative of West Fraser, and the three companies showcased how they worked together to move timber through West Fraser’s facility in Hinton, Alberta.

-> “That was part of the story, having three parts of the supply chain together.
+“That was part of the story, having three parts of the supply chain together.
 We were trying to get across the importance of communication, the complexity of what we do and how the first mile and last mile feeds into the bigger Class 1 railways,” said Murray.